Mudiwa Mundawarara, Rasta Rasivhenge and Precious Pazani spoke to NBO Magazine about how they got their start, and what makes a good match official.

 As rugby grows and spreads across Africa, Precious Pazani will surely be one of its brightest stars.

-This post first appeared on NBO Magazine.
+This article first appeared on NBO Magazine.
+View the original here.